google/mangle/readthedocs/datalog.md

 The Datalog view of a table is that it is an enumeration of facts.
 A fact is an expression like
-`volunteer(1, "Aisha Salehi", /teaching)` which describes all data that is found in a row.
+`volunteer(1, "Aisha Salehi", /teaching)` which describes the data in a row.
 The name of the table becomes a predicate, and the data in every column becomes an argument.
 As we will see, formal notation (syntax) enables us to do precise reasoning with rules.
 This approach has its roots in